Richard Copley Christie: Philanthropy

 Christie was a friend of the industrialist Sir Joseph Whitworth.
 By Whitworth's will, Christie was appointed one of three legatees, each of whom was left more than half a million pounds for their own use, ‘they being each of them aware of the objects’ to which these funds would have been put by Whitworth.
 They chose to spend more than a fifth of the money on support for Owens College, together with the purchase of land now occupied by the Manchester Royal Infirmary.
 In 1897, Christie personally assigned more than £50,000 for the erection of the Whitworth Hall, to complete the front quadrangle of Owens College.

 He was president of the Whitworth Institute from 1890 to 1895 and was much interested in the medical and other charities of Manchester, especially the Cancer Pavilion and Home, of whose committee he was chairman from 1890 to 1893, and which later became the Christie Hospital.
 In October 1893 the freedom of the city of Manchester was conferred upon him and on his surviving fellow legatee, R. D. Darbishire.

 Chancellor of the diocese

 From 1872 to 1894, Christie was Chancellor of the Anglican Diocese of Manchester.
 In that capacity, he advised Bishop of Manchester James Fraser on the matters that led to the imprisonment of the Rev. Sidney Faithorn Green under the Public Worship Regulation Act 1874.

 Bibliophily

-Christie was an enthusiastic book collector, and bequeathed to Owens College his library of about 15,000 volumes, rich in a very complete set of the books printed by Étienne Dolet, a series of Aldine Press publications, and of volumes printed by Sebastian Gryphius and other European humanists.
-His Étienne Dolet, the Martyr of the Renaissance (1880) is the most exhaustive work on the subject.
+Christie was a book collector and bequeathed his library of approximately 15,000 volumes to Owens College.
+The collection included an extensive set of works printed by Étienne Dolet, publications from the Aldine Press, and of volumes printed by Sebastian Gryphius and other European humanists.
+His Étienne Dolet, the Martyr of the Renaissance (1880) is regarded as a comprehensive study of the subject.